ONSdigital/dp-zebedee-content/scripts/service-accounts/README.md

   "id": "florence"
 }
 ```
-In this case if Florence makes a request to an API requiring service authentication it will set the Auth header with the
-token to identify itself.
+If Florence makes a request to an API requiring service authentication it will set the Auth header with the above token to identify itself:
 ```
 Authorization: Bearer 1L1YlW7aA2hMMGetIbRv3IE3jIgdqYaXkeF8NTXYyZUh3XyvbHh5tUeYnSSCw0x9
 ```
+The API receiving the request will check the request contains an authentication header and make a request to the
+__Identity__ API to verify the caller is known.
+If the identity check request is successful the request continues to its
+destination otherwise it is rejected immediately with the appropriate HTTP status code.

 ## Generating Service Accounts